-10) Mount the LE-600 Turbine onto the Support Structure - Ensure that the previously installed power transmission cables are not yet connected to any batteries and are 'shorted' together.
+10) Mount the LE-450 Turbine onto the Support Structure - Ensure that the previously installed power transmission cables are not yet connected to any batteries and are 'shorted' together.
 This will prevent the turbine from operating during the installation process.
-Once this has been done, connect the turbine output cables to the transmission cables using a suitable terminal block with a minimum rating of 75 Amps (12V), 40 Amps (24V), 25 Amps (48V).
+Once this has been done, connect the turbine output cables to the transmission cables using a suitable terminal block with a minimum rating of 40 Amps.
 Offer the turbine up to the support structure and push the turbine body onto the tower.
 Ensure that no cables are snagged.
-Use the M6 x 75 countersunk set-screws along with washers and thread-locking compound to secure the turbine using the holes previously drilled in the support structure - see Fig-11.
-Ensure that the M6 set-screws are securely fastened.
+Use the M6 x 70 Cap Heads along with two washers and an anti-vibration nut to secure the turbine using the holes previously drilled and the hole in the yaw pivot - see Fig-11.
+Ensure that M6 set-screws are securely fastened.
+Depending on the exact dimension of the tower, it may be necessary to use the supplied shim plate to ensure that the turbine is a snug fit upon the tower.